codemod-com/website/cms/automations/next-13-ab-test.md

 tags: automations
 seo:
   title: Next V13 - Generate URL Patterns for Cal.com
-  og:title: Next V13 - Generate URL Patterns for Cal.com
-  twitter:title: Next V13 - Generate URL Patterns for Cal.com
   description: This codemod generates boilerplate code for A/B tests using the
     Next.js middlewares.
-The middleware controls the redirects from the legacy to the future pages.
-You can control the redirection probability and targeted pages using environment variables. twitter:card: This codemod generates boilerplate code for A/B tests using the Next.js middlewares.
 The middleware controls the redirects from the legacy to the future pages.
 You can control the redirection probability and targeted pages using environment variables.